spoulson/pifan/README.md

 Optimizes chassis fans to run as low as necessary to maintain safe thermals while minimizing noise and power consumption.

-Continually monitor CPU temperatures and adjust chassis fan speeds accordingly.
-Computes required fan speed using an easing formula based on the maximum of current CPU temperatures.
+Uses IPMI protocol to continually monitor CPU temperatures and adjust chassis fan speeds accordingly.
+Computes required fan speed using an easing algorithm based on the maximum of current CPU temperatures.

 # Tested Platforms
-Tested on:
+Tested on servers:

 * Dell PowerEdge R720.

+Tested on Raspberry Pi models:

+* Raspberry Pi Desktop in VMware ESXi
+* *(physical Pis to be tested soon...)*

 I'd like more platforms to test.